 IMPORTANT NOTE: If you are already in the SREC I or SREC II program, nothing changes.
 You will continue to earn SRECs for the remainder of your 10-year period.
+People signing up for SRECs and going solar in the next few months also get 10 years of SRECs.
 People signing up for solar in 2018 will not get SRECs; they will be eligible for the SMART program instead.

 For the past seven years, Massachusetts solar owners have been able to earn Solar Renewable Energy Certificates (SRECs) for the energy produced by their solar energy systems.
 Sadly, this program is coming to an end.
 The replacement program will provide much lower “green income” to those going solar.